Credit Cards Credit Card Basics

 Different credit cards have varying rewards systems, and using them strategically can help you earn more points.
 For example, the Blue Cash Preferred® Card from American Express earns you 6% cash back at U.S. supermarkets (for first $6,000 per year, after that 1%) and on select U.S. streaming services, 3% cash back at U.S. gas stations and on eligible transit, and 1% cash back on other eligible purchases, so it could be a good card to pick up if you spend money in those categories frequently.

 You could also earn sign-up bonuses when you open new accounts.
-The Chase Sapphire Preferred® Card earns you 60,000 bonus points if you meet the minimum spending requirement.
-That could be worth up to $750 in travel expenses when you book through the Chase portal.
+With the Chase Sapphire Preferred® Card you earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That could be worth $750 in travel expenses when you book through the Chase portal.
 So if you’re planning a big trip, opening a new card could be a great way to get you there faster.

 4. Having too many cards can make it difficult to manage your finances